 For equipment loans, the approval requirements are more strict and cater to somewhat established businesses.

-- Proof of solid cash flow and revenues for the past 3-6 months
+- solid cash flow and revenues for the past 3-6 months

 To get approved for a business line of credit, you will need a high credit score and solid credit history.